DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-10-14-medical-practice-growth-strategies.md

 * In your medical office, hang posters with QR codes that lead to review pages.
 * Implement reputation management practices that involve replying to reviews on time.

-DoctorLogic automates review collection and posts reviews on your website to ensure their visibility for both existing and new patients.
+DoctorLogic automates review collection and posts reviews on your website to ensure their visibility for new and existing patients.

 #### **3. Nurture Existing Patients through Social Media Marketing**

 Social media is an excellent place to connect with your existing patients.
-In fact, it's one of the most important growth strategies for medical practices that are trying to adapt to consumerization.
+It's one of the most important growth strategies for medical practices trying to adapt to consumerization.

 A smart approach to nurturing doesn't just retain your patients.
 It also turns them into brand ambassadors.

-* Analyze information about your followers through such tools as Instagram Insights or Facebook Analytics.
+* Analyze information about your followers through tools like Instagram Insights or Facebook Analytics.
-* Listen to what your followers have to say and act upon it when possible.
+* Listen to what your followers say and act upon it when possible.
 * Provide educational and valuable content.
 * Share offers for existing patients
 * Leverage user-generated content to demonstrate appreciation for your patients.

 Make sure to post regularly.
-As soon as you stop, your posts disappear from the feed, causing you to lose your patients' attention.
+Your posts disappear from the feed as soon as you stop, causing you to lose your patients' attention.

 ## **Growing Your Medical Practice through New Patients**

-Learning how to grow your medical practice through existing patients is one part of the process.
+Learning how to grow your medical practice through existing patients is part of the process.
 You also need to figure out how to grow your practice through patients that don't know anything about it yet.

 These strategies for growth include a comprehensive approach to consumer-oriented marketing.